Take a look at this exclusive research to learn what’s happening in today’s children’s ministry and how you can be more effective in your ministry!

-For ministry leaders to better connect with families, they must shift some of their time away from weekend programming and toward parents.
-What makes this a great opportunity is that most participants feel support from their senior leadership (60.9 percent), the parents of their ministry (58.3 percent), and the children (74.4 percent).
-So a shift, though not easy, would at least have the support to begin redesigning the ways ministries connect with families.
+For leaders to better connect with families, they must shift some time away from weekend programming and toward parents.
+This is a great opportunity because most participants feel support from their senior leadership (60.9 percent).
+They also feel support from parents (58.3 percent) and children (74.4 percent).
+So a shift, though not easy, would have the support to begin redesigning the ways ministries connect with families.

 However, in attempting a shift of this nature, children’s ministry leaders say they would feel overwhelmed to do it alone.
 This is where a second key opportunity awaits.
 While connecting and pouring into parents is a daunting task, it can be done on multiple levels—by more than one children’s ministry leader, volunteer, or even ministry team.
 The reality is, volunteers do the bulk of the face-to-face ministry; this reiterates why ministry leaders need passionate and driven volunteer teams.

 According to participants, now is a great time to focus more energy on forming deeper connections with parents.
-Nearly all participants report feeling valued by leadership (91.3 percent), parents (97 percent), the children (99.2 percent), and the overall congregation (77.8 percent) of their respective churches.
-This doesn’t mean focusing more on families and volunteers will be easy, but children’s ministers seem to have the support in place to launch a new season in their ministry.
+Most participants report feeling valued by leadership (91.3 percent), parents (97 percent), children (99.2 percent), and their congregation (77.8 percent).
+This doesn’t mean focusing more on families and volunteers will be easy.
+Luckily, children’s ministers seem to have the support in place to launch a new season in their ministry.

 A total of 279 surveys were collected utilizing an online survey tool after the survey was created and validated by a jury of trained researchers at Aspen Grove, OneHope, and CMConnect.
 A link was disseminated to current children’s and youth ministry leaders in the United States via social media, blogs, and email between April 25, 2016, and May 11, 2016.
 Participants were asked to share the survey link within their network of ministry leaders.
 A natural limitation of a snowball study is that it won’t be representative of a random sample of people, but rather those people within social media and blog networks surveyed.
 Aspen Grove, CMConnect, and OneHope International conducted this survey in partnership with Jonathan Cliff, Kenny Conley, Jenny Funderburke, Dale Hudson, Mike Johnson, Sam Luce, and Matt McKee.
 For further information, contact firstname.lastname@example.org.